jeromeetienne/learningthreejs.com/source/_posts/2013-07-10-how-to-do-a-procedural-city-in-100lines.markdown

 ```

 Those are constants for each building.
 Now we need to get a color
 for this particular building.
-We put some randomness to variety.
+We put some randomness for variety.

 ```javascript
 var value = 1 - Math.random() * Math.random();